Bamboo pillows, bamboo sheets…

 How are bamboo fibers made?

 Bamboo is abundant and fast growing, which is a big reason it seems to have a low environmental footprint.
 However, what was once your panda’s favorite snack doesn’t magically turn those bedding products you’re researching easily!
-Because the raw product is innately stiff and rough, the manufacturing process is labor intensive and requires lots of chemicals to create any finished product worth selling.
+Because the raw product is innately stiff and rough, the manufacturing process is labor intensive and requires lots of harsh chemicals to create any finished product worth selling.

 Viscose Rayon Manufacturing Process